-- "frozen rain, pellets of ice falling in showers," Old English hægl, hagol (Mercian hegel) "hail, hailstorm," also the name of the rune for H, from Proto-Germanic *haglaz (cognates: Old Frisian heil, Old Saxon, Old High German hagal, Old Norse hagl, German Hagel "hail"), probably from PIE *kaghlo- "pebble" (cognates: Greek kakhlex "round pebble").
+- "frozen rain, pellets of ice falling in showers," Old English hægl, hagol (Mercian hegel) "hail, hailstorm," also the name of the rune for H, from Proto-Germanic *haglaz (source also of Old Frisian heil, Old Saxon, Old High German hagal, Old Norse hagl, German Hagel "hail"), probably from PIE *kaghlo- "pebble" (source also of Greek kakhlex "round pebble").

 - hail (v.1)

 - "to greet or address with 'hail!,'" also "to drink toasts," c.
 1200, heilen; to call to from a distance," 1560s (in this sense originally nautical), from hail (interj.).
 Related: Hailed; hailing.
 Bartlett ["Dictionary of Americanisms," 1848] identifies to hail from as "a phrase probably originating with seamen or boatmen."
 Hail fellow well met is from 1580s as a descriptive adjective, from a familiar greeting; hail fellow (adj.) "overly familiar" is from 1570s.
 Hail Mary (c.
 1300) is the angelic salutation (Latin ave Maria) in Luke i.58, used as a devotional recitation.
 As a desperation play in U.S. football, attested by 1940.
 To hail from is 1841, originally nautical.
 "Hail, Columbia," the popular patriotic song, also was a euphemism for "hell" in American English slang from c.
 1850-1910.

 - hail (v.2)

 - Old English hagalian "to fall as hail," from root of hail (n.).
 Related: Hailed; hailing.
 Figurative use from mid-15c.